What is Elbow Nerve Entrapment?

 Radial Nerve Entrapment occurs when the radial nerve is compressed within the elbow canal.
 It is also noteworthy that in some cases, Radial Nerve Entrapment originates from a compression occurring in the proximal forearm.

 Who Needs Elbow Nerve Entrapment Surgery?

-- Patients who have been diagnosed with Cubital Tunnel Syndrome.
+- Patients who have recently been diagnosed with Cubital Tunnel Syndrome.